-The receivables and payables of EP Infrastructure, a.s. from/to related December 31 2020 disclosed in the notes to the financial statements of EP Infrastructure, a.s.
+The receivables and payables of EP Infrastructure, a.s. from/to related parties as at 31 December 2020 are disclosed in the notes to the financial statements of EP Infrastructure, a.s.

 We hereby confirm that we have included in this Report on relations between related entities of EP Infrastructure, a.s., prepared pursuant to Section 82 (1) of the Corporations Act (Act No. 90/2012 Coll., as amended) for the accounting period from 1 January 2020 to 31 December 2020, all information known as at the date of signing this report, regarding: